LMC (Low profile, duty, Magazine Catch) is a non-ambidextrous magazine catch for AR15/M16.

 The "ramp" of the plate length is only 0.05", a magazine catch only needs to travel over 0.05" before a magazine is dropped.
 TDP spec M16 lower receivers, and semi auto AR15 forged receivers based on TDP dimensions have a magazine release fence to prevent accidental/unintentional magazine drops.
 With a TDP spec magazine shaft and magazine release button, the top of the button is usually flush with the fence, we prefer the top of the button be lower than the fence.
 LPD plate's ramp is longer than 0.05

-LPD shaft is slightly shorter, when a TDP spec magazine release button is fully and correctly installed (9 revolutions of the mag catch), the top of the button is slightly below the fence.
+LPD shaft is slightly shorter (one full turn of the mag catch), when a TDP spec magazine release button is fully and correctly installed (9 revolutions of the mag catch), the top of the mag release button is slightly below the fence.

 With that in mind, we will again stress we do not recommend blind hole magazine release buttons for defense and duty 223 AR15s and M16s, or any extended magazine release with even taller profile and over the fence protrusion.
 LMC is designed to work with TDP spec magazine release buttons (through hole), and not made to address the flaws of other products.
 We've always had warning language for our blind hole magazine release button (EMR-C), EMR-C is perfect for thicker 308 lowers, but has a 0.08 protrusion over the magazine release fence.
 We eventually moved EMR-C to the 308 AR section to discourage customers from buying and using them on 223 ARs.